 Prevention of Malaria

-Travelers to endemic regions should be given chemoprophylaxis (see table Prevention of Malaria Drugs Used to Prevent Malaria ).
+Travelers to endemic regions should be given chemoprophylaxis (see table ).
 Information about countries where malaria is endemic is available from the Centers for Disease Control and Prevention (CDC) (see CDC: Yellow Fever and Malaria Information, by Country and CDC: Malaria); the information includes types of malaria, resistance patterns, geographic distribution, and recommended prophylaxis.

 Malaria during pregnancy poses a serious threat to both mother and fetus.
 Chloroquine can be used during pregnancy in areas where Plasmodium species are susceptible, but there is no other safe and effective prophylactic regimen, so pregnant women should avoid travel to chloroquine-resistant areas whenever possible.
 Treatment of malaria during pregnancy depends on infecting Plasmodium species and known resistance patterns in the area of acquisition (see CDC: Treatment of Malaria: Guidelines For Clinicians (United States): Alternatives for Pregnant Women).